 If you keep your belongings organized, you don’t need to spend your time looking for lost keys, water bottles or important papers when needed.
 This is especially handy in the case of critical, yet rarely used items, such as insurance or tax information.

-Investing in a filing cabinet may also be a good choice so that all important papers and information can be found in one organized place.
+Investing in a filing cabinet may also be a good choice so that all-important papers and information can be found in one organized place.
 This keeps clutter to a minimum.

 More Helpful Organization Solutions: